MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Scheduled/pending notifications is currently not supported due to the lack of a scheduler API.

-To respond to notification after the application is terminated, your application should be registered as DBus activatable (see [DBusApplicationLaunching](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching) for more information), and register action before activating the application.
+`onSelectNotification` and `onSelectNotificationAction` callbacks are launched in the main isolate of the running application and cannot be launched in the background if the application is not running.
+To respond to notification after the application is terminated, your application should be registered as DBus activatable (please see [DBusApplicationLaunching](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching) for more information), and register action before activating the application.
 This is difficult to do in a plugin because plugins instantiate during application activation, so `getNotificationAppLaunchDetails` can't be implemented without changing the main user application.

 ## 📷 Screenshots